NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Introduction

 for which the gradient flow in \eqref{GF} reads simply as:

 where $A$ is a $n$-by-$n$ symmetric positive semi-definite matrix ensuring that $f \in \mathcal{S}^{1,1}_{L,\mu}$ where $\mu$ and $L$ respectively correspond to the minimum and maximum eigenvalues of matrix $A$, which are real and positive by hypothesis.
-Instead of solving directly \eqref{GF_quad}, authors of~\cite{luo2021differential} turn to a general linear ODE system:
+Instead of directly resolving \eqref{GF_quad}, authors of~\cite{luo2021differential} opted to address a general linear ODE system as follows: